 In the literature, the ability to leverage resources is dependent on two attributes of the social network.
 The first is the reach within the network to the highest level of resources.
 The second is related to the structure of the social network and its relationship to other social networks.
-Social network structures that have more structural holes and bridges create more opportunities for connection to resources.
-Networks that are less dense and have less strictly defined norms allow more accessibility to new entrants.
-Entrepreneurial success enhanced as the entrepreneur is able to augment individual capital with social capital obtained through the social network.
+Social network structures that have more structural holes and bridges create more opportunities for

-Culture, as Nijkamp (2003) suggests is one of the three related factors entrepreneurship, the other two being motivation and the personal social environment.
+Culture, as Nijkamp (2003) suggests is one of the three related factors for entrepreneurship, the other two being personal motivation and the social environment.
 Culture influences an entrepreneur's behavior, attitudes, and overall effectiveness and, moreover, is often unnoticed by the entrepreneur.
 The role of human capital in fostering entrepreneurship for development through effective resources and skills management is, therefore dependent on its ability to open up new opportunities through the use of a specific set of skills and resources in a particular cultural context.
-The cultural context for developing economies is inevitably different from those of their developed counterparts, and it could be argued that the same set of principles as proposed by the Washington others may not be Consensus and appropriate for such economies.
-Some studies have found that culture can be a dynamic factor in the economic reformation

-(Zapalska & Edwards, 2001 in China), or that a combination of social structure and cultural values can constrain entrepreneurship (Dana (2000) in India) and that certain characteristics of local culture can be unfavorable to economic development (Cochran, 1960).
+The cultural context for developing economies is inevitably different from those of their developed counterparts. and it could be argued that the same set of principles as proposed by the Washington Consensus and others may not be appropriate for such economies.
+Some studies have found that culture can be a dynamic factor in the economic reformation (Zapalska & Edwards, 2001 in China), or that a combination of social structure and cultural values can constrain entrepreneurship (Dana (2000) in India) and that certain characteristics of local culture can be unfavorable to economic development (Cochran, 1960).